intino/subject-store/README.md

     expr: country.mode
 ```

-For a complete description of the format syntax, available fields, filters, and functions, see the [Format Reference](help/FormatReference.md)
+For a complete description of the historyFormat syntax, available fields, filters, and functions, see the [Format Reference](help/FormatReference.md)